borbware/tic80-basics/tic80-basics/1-default-cart.md

 And that's it!
 The animation works just like before.
 And not only that - we've gone through the whole default cart.

 Hopefully you now understand better how things work in TIC-80.
-But that was (mostly) only about the `code` editor - in the next lesson we'll get acquainted with the other ones!

-See also [Part 2](https://github.com/nesbox/TIC-80/wiki/A-step-by-step-introduction-to-TIC-80,-Part-2:-Workflow) of this tutorial.
+But that was (mostly) only about the `code` editor - in the next lesson we'll get acquainted with the other editors!